 Latigo – See Combination-tanned, below.

-bridle leather – Traditional oak-tan or retanned full grain cowhide used for equestrian and farm-animal tack or traces.
+Harness, belting, and bridle leather – Traditional oak-tan or re-tanned full grain cowhide used for equestrian and farm-animal tack or traces.
 Used for Leathersmithe sandal insoles, outersoles and all straps.

-Retanning – The process wherein products are introduced that produce the ultimate character of the leather.
+Re-tanning – The process wherein products (such as parafin in latigo) are introduced in a chrome-tanning following an initial vegetable-tanning that produces the ultimate character of the leather.

 Wet-Stuffing – The impregnation of leather through the introduction of a rich blend of emulsifiable oils.
 This is an intermediate step between fat-liquoring and hot-stuffing.